UofT-DSI/onboarding/onboarding_documents/submissions.md

 #### Do Not Tag Your Teaching Team
 Do not tag your teaching team in the pull request.
 We will be able to find your submissions if you have followed the instructions above!

-#### 🚨 Do Not Merge Without Approval
+#### Do Not Merge Without Approval
 Do not merge your pull request unless it has been explicitly approved by the Learning Support team.
-If there are comments or feedback, please fix them, recommit your changes, and wait for Learning Support to review again. 🚨 Only after Learning Support has approved should you merge the pull request.
+If there are comments or feedback, please fix them, recommit your changes, and wait for Learning Support to review again. 🚨 Only after Learning Support has approved should you merge the pull request.🚨

 ## Guidelines for Pull Request Descriptions